ultravideo/kvazaar/README.md

     sudo ldconfig

 See `./configure --help` for more options.
+**When building shared library with visual studio the tests will fail to link, the main binary will still work**

 ### Autotools on MinGW
 It is recommended to use Clang instead of GCC in MinGW environments.
 GCC also works, but AVX2 optimizations will be disabled because of a known GCC issue from 2012, so performance will suffer badly.
 Instead of `./configure`, run